HenryFBP/sqlinjection-training-app/video-script.md

 If you did not know how parameterized queries work, and saw the fixed code, you may be inclined to think that the database driver either:

-1. Uses string formatting with a complicated blocklist/allowlist (aka whitelist), i.e. `String.replace('?', myData)`, or
+1. Uses string formatting with a complicated blocklist/allowlist (aka whitelist), and then replaces the question mark characters with the data, or
-2. Uses an encoding scheme that encodes single quotes and other SQL control characters, i.e. parentheses and double quotes
+2. Uses an encoding scheme that encodes single quotes and other SQL control characters, like parentheses and double quotes, and then replaces the question mark characters with the data.

 But this is not the case.

 To summarize, with parameterized queries, user data is not put into the SQL code.
-Blocklists, allowlists, or encoding are not used, but the data is sent separately from the SQL code.
+Blocklists, allowlists, or encoding are not used, but the data is sent separately from the SQL code to the database.

 ## Attack 2 - Slightly different: login2.php